ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/retrospectives/retrospective notes.md

 ## When

-- I always do one retro at the end of week1
+- We usually do one retro at the end of week1
-  (this gives us a lot of valuable information)

-- This is usually the only retro we do.
-The rest of the bootcamp we gather verbal feedback.
+- The rest of the bootcamp we gather verbal feedback.

 ## Setup